top of page

 Swelling After Lip Fillers: What to Expect in the First 48 Hours

-Yes, swelling is completely normal after lip filler treatment — especially within the first 24 to 48 hours.
-But knowing what's normal (and what’s not) can give you peace of mind and help you recover smoothly.
+Swelling is completely normal after lip filler treatment — especially within the first 24 to 48 hours.
+But knowing what's normal (and what’s not) can give you peace of mind and help you heal faster and more comfortably.

-Let’s walk through exactly what you can expect.
+Let’s walk through exactly what you can expect in those crucial early days.

 Day 1 – Immediate Swelling After Lip Fillers